richplastow/2016_2Q_Sustainment_Supp_CD/README.md

-# 2016 2Q Sustainment Supplement CD
+# LS Schneider Course Template

 #### This repo contains private content held on behalf of L3 and Schneider